sahil-khan-gitrepo/POLITICIAN-FACE-AND-PARTY-IMAGE-CLASSIFIER-OPENCV---MACHINE-LEARNING/README.md

 ## Project Workflow

 ### 1. Data Preprocessing
-- Collected images of politicians and labeled them with their corresponding party affiliations.
+- Collected images of politicians and labeled them with their corresponding party affiliations by storing them in their respective folders.
-- Resized all images to a uniform size for consistency.
-- Normalized pixel values to improve model performance.

 ### 2. Face Detection
 - Used **OpenCV's Haar Cascade** classifier to detect faces in the politician images.